Henry Hathaway: Lives of a Bengal Lancer (1935) and Action Films

 Hathaway's next film was with Cooper, The Lives of a Bengal Lancer (1935).

-Hathaway spent some time in India supervising filming of scenes.
+Encouraged by director Paul Bern, Hathaway traveled to India for nine months in the 1920s to collect documentary footage on Hindu religious pilgrimages.
+The project was never completed, but Hathaway's experience with the Far East earned him an offer to direct The Lives of a Bengal Lancer.

+Hathaway got the job because the film changed directors and Cooper, who had director approval, admired Hathaway's films.
 The movie was a hit and received seven Academy Award nominations, including Best Picture and for which Hathaway won his only nomination for the Academy Award for Directing.

 Hathaway was now established as one of the main directors on the Paramount lot.
 He made another with Cooper, Peter Ibbetson (1935).
-This was followed by The Trail of the Lonesome Pine (1936), his first color movie.
+This was followed by The Trail of the Lonesome Pine (1936), his first color movie, for which Walter Wanger borrowed him, paying him $1000 a week.
 He also worked on the troubled I Loved a Soldier (1936) which was never finished, and did a Mae West movie, Go West, Young Man (1936).

 Hathaway was back with Cooper for the anti-slaving adventure story, Souls at Sea (1937), co-starring George Raft.
 With Raft and Henry Fonda he made Spawn of the North (1938).

 The Real Glory (1939), with Cooper, was a reprise of Bengal Lancers set in the Philippines.
+After this he had a fight with Paramount and left to join Fox.